 What Is BS7858?

 BS7858 is a security standard that outlines the requirements for conducting background checks on individuals working in a wide range of industries.
 It’s essential for employers to ensure the safety and security of their businesses, employees, and customers.
-This standard provides guidelines on how to carry out comprehensive background checks, including verifying an individual’s identity, employment history, and criminal record.
-By following BS7858, companies can mitigate risks and make informed decisions when hiring new employees.
+This standard provides guidelines on how to carry out comprehensive screening services, including verifying an individual’s identity, employment history, and criminal record.
+By following the BS7858 standard, companies can mitigate risks and make informed decisions when hiring new employees, especially those that require SIA licences.

 One of the key aspects of BS7858 is the requirement for employers to obtain and verify references for all potential employees.
 This includes contacting previous employers to confirm the individual’s employment history and performance.
 It’s crucial to gather this information to assess the candidate’s suitability for the role and to ensure they’ve the necessary skills and experience.